segmentio/segment-docs/src/engage/trait-activation/overview.md

 plan: engage-foundations
 ---

-Use Trait Activation to configure sync payloads that you send from Engage Audiences to a Destination.
+Use Trait Activation to configure sync payloads that you send from Engage Audiences and Journeys to a Destination.
 Map traits from user profiles to Destinations, configure identifiers to sync, and choose a sync strategy that fits your use cases.

 Trait Activation includes both [Trait Enrichment](/docs/engage/trait-activation/trait-enrichment/) and [ID Sync](/docs/engage/trait-activation/id-sync/).
 With Trait Enrichment, use custom, SQL, computed, and predictive traits to enrich the data you map to your destinations.
 Use ID Sync to select identifiers and a sync strategy for each identifier when syncing Engage Audiences to Destinations.